hellojialee/OffsetGuided/README.md

 ## Prepare

-1. Install packages according to `requirement.txt`:
+1. Install packages according to `requirement.txt`.

    Python=3.6, Pytorch>1.0, Nvidia Apex and other packages needed.

 2. Download the COCO dataset.

-3. Download the pre-trained models via: [GoogleDrive](https://drive.google.com/drive/folders/1jG87NBm_wXKgKJh-VLkVkJTIV7vyiz1P?usp=sharing)
+3. Download the pre-trained models via: [GoogleDrive](https://drive.google.com/drive/folders/1jG87NBm_wXKgKJh-VLkVkJTIV7vyiz1P?usp=sharing).

 4. Change the paths in the code according to your environment.